Vet Costs and Pet Healthcare in Korea: What Foreign Residents Pay

 Heartworm prevention using monthly oral medication is standard practice in Korea.
 Many vets recommend year-round prevention; others follow a March-to-November schedule.
 Ask your vet what they recommend for your area and your pet's lifestyle.

-The 2014 Korean vaccination guideline published in Clinical and Experimental Vaccine Research (CEVR) is the most recent formal Korean-language guidance located in research.
+The 2014 Korean vaccination guideline (Song et al.) published in Clinical and Experimental Vaccine Research (CEVR) is the most recent formal Korean-language guidance located in research.
 WSAVA published updated international guidelines in 2022.
 This is veterinary association guidance, not a binding national schedule.
 Confirm the current protocol with your vet directly.

 Spay and neuter costs

-Clinics in Gangnam and Apgujeong routinely charge several times the figures above.
-If the cost matters to your decision, compare at least two clinics and ask for a total estimate that includes the blood panel.
+Clinics in Gangnam and Apgujeong routinely charge at the top of these ranges or beyond.
+If cost matters to your decision, compare at least two clinics and ask for a total estimate that includes the blood panel.

 Boarding, day care, and grooming